After 10 hours of research evaluating 75 products, we picked Reef Fanning Speed Logo Sandal as our top choice.

 Clean them regularly – Leather flip flops can be cleaned by simply wiping them down with a clean cloth (water ruins leather, so you don’t want to get it wet).
 For rubber, plastic foam, polyurethane, or high-quality vinyl, use a mixture of baking soda and warm water to clean them.
 Or, for cheaper flip flops, try running them through the washing machine or dishwasher.

 Watch your feet – Seeing as there is very little protection for your feet, you’re at a much higher risk of injury from objects in the street, broken glass, nails, even rocks and small debris.
-Pay close attention to wear you’re stepping!
+Pay close attention to where you’re stepping!